RajatJangra2653/vanilla-aiagents/vanilla_aiagents/README.md

 # Vanilla AI Agents

-Sample package demonstrating how to create a simple agenting application without using any specific framework.
+A library demonstrating how to create a simple agenting application without using any specific framework.

 ## Features